OchoaLab/genomic-modules/day2/Before Class: Download_and_Install.md

 library("qqman")
 ```

+# Download Rmarkdown file for GWAS visualization
+You can find the R code in `GWAS_Visual.Rmd` under day2/exercise in the repo.
+Try to download it use the same way described above (if you chose option 1 in the last step, you already have it!)

 # Download R for co-lab (Optional)

 If your installation of R/Rstudio is unsuccessful, you can still use google co-lab to run R commands.
-You can find the R code in `GWAS_Visual_R.ipynb` under day5 in the repo.
+You can find the R code in `GWAS_Visual_R.ipynb` under day2/exercise in the repo.
 Try to download it use the same way described above (if you chose option 1 in the last step, you already have it!)